raul23/energy/books.rst

 * Goldstein, M. & Inge F. (1993). *The Refrigerator and the Universe*.
 Harvard University Press.

   * You can borrow it from `archive.org <https://archive.org/details/refrigeratoruniv0000gold>`_
   * "A nontechnical introduction, good on historical and interpretive matters."
-[RefrigeratorUniv]_
+[WikiRefrigeratorUniv]_

 Undergraduate texts
 -------------------